 If you need advice on how to save money now while putting it towards your future via superannuation, drop us an email now.

 Consider looking into a SMSF

 Settling for a retail industry super fund for fear of red tape or not having enough funds are common reasons why self employed Australians shy away from SMSF.
 Another is the alleged volume of work required to manage a SMSF effectively.

 Moving from a retail super fund to a self managed superannuation fund may seem an impossible task.
 However, we’ve helped many solo operators and self-employed partnerships with the right advice and planning to make the SMSF dream a reality.

-At Orbit Accounting and Tax, we can assist all kinds of freelancers, small business operators and startup founders to jump aboard the SMSF train.
+At The Orbit Group, we can assist all kinds of freelancers, small business operators and startup founders to jump aboard the SMSF train.
 We can help you save towards your SMSF, set it up and help you manage it on a regular basis.

 That way, you don’t have to settle for a lower superannuation return at retirement age and can do more of the things you want to do.

 Fees, charges, interest, style of bank account – these are not the sorts of things many Australians spend a lot of time pondering.
 Somewhere along the line, we’ve resigned ourselves to servitude to the business banking system.
 But it doesn’t have to be that way.

 How you manage your payroll, payments and purchases and savings can do a lot to influence the sorts of return you can receive from business accounts and how well you maximise your profits.
 But knowing how and what influences your standard business accounting is extremely important.

 If in doubt, give us a shout.
 We’re more than happy to work with you to develop saving goals and plans to help you make the most of your business.